jarusll/the-logs/index.md

 I am taking a break tomorrow.
 Its editing & drawing maybe.
 And I'll play League with Wolfie.

+The Mobile phones piece is half done.
+I'll finish it tomorrow.

+Night

 # 2022-04-15

 ### Plan for today